Sofosbuvir / Velpatasvir / Voxilaprevir Dosage

 -Genotype 1a or 3 infection and were previously treated with an HCV regimen containing sofosbuvir without an NS5A inhibitor; in clinical trials, prior treatment experience included sofosbuvir with or without any of the following: peginterferon alfa/ribavirin, ribavirin, HCV NS3/4A protease inhibitor (boceprevir, simeprevir, or telaprevir)

 Renal Dose Adjustments

-Mild or moderate renal dysfunction: No adjustment recommended.
+Mild, moderate, or severe renal dysfunction: No adjustment recommended.